Definition and Examples of Leveraged Loans

 There are no exact criteria for when a loan is leveraged, and no regulatory agency has specifically defined what type of loan constitutes a leveraged loan.
 Individual lenders establish their own policy for when a loan is considered leveraged.
 Lenders typically consider the overall risk of each borrower, the cost of the loan, and the amount of debt the borrower has.

 For example, a leveraged loan could be made by a bank to a low-rated corporate borrower whose debt is five times its earnings.
 The leveraged loan may be used to finance the acquisition of another business.

 The leveraged loan market was approximately $1.2 trillion in 2019, according to an FDIC analysis of S&P Leveraged Commentary and Data.

 How Leveraged Loans Work

 Individual financial institutions define their own criteria for when a loan is considered a leveraged loan.
 Lenders look at the overall risk a borrower presents based on credit rating, existing debt, and other financial factors.

 Most leveraged loans have higher interest rates than other types of financing.
 This is due to the added risk lenders are taking on.
 Leveraged loans also often have a variable interest rate.
 That means the interest rate can change over time, in contrast to fixed-rate loans where the rate remains the same throughout the repayment period.
-Many leveraged loans have their interest rate tied to the London Interbank Offered Rate (LIBOR), which is based on the rates banks charge one another for lending overnight.
+Many leveraged loans have their interest rate tied to the overnight borrowing rates like the Federal Funds Rate, which is the interest rate that U.S. banks charge one another for very-short term (overnight) loans.

 Advantages and Disadvantages of Leveraged Loans